-Job satisfaction facts and statistics reveal that jobs where people are most satisfied work in fields like the clergy, chiropractic, nursing, and high-level executives.
+Job satisfaction statistics reveal that jobs where people are most satisfied work in fields like the clergy, chiropractic, nursing, and high-level executives.

 Also, these statistics uncover the low satisfaction jobs such as waiters, roofers, cashiers, and bartenders.

-You will find out why people are unhappy at their jobs, why they leave, what makes them happy, what job satisfaction is, and other facts, data and job satisfaction stats in the following.
+You will find out why people are unhappy at their jobs, why they leave, what makes them happy, what job satisfaction is, and other facts, data and stats in the following.

 Overall, about 65% of Americans are satisfied with their work, while only 20% of them are passionate about what they do for a living.